hakonmh/time-magics/README.md

 >>> import time_magics as tm

 >>> tm.time("a = 'This \n will \n fail \n to \n run'")
-SyntaxError: EOL while scanning string literal (<unknown>, line 1
+SyntaxError: unterminated string literal (detected at line 1)

 >>> tm.time(r"a = 'This \n will \n run \n as \n expected'") CPU times: user 2 µs, sys: 0 ns, total: 2 µs